taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 * Activation is still in progress,
 * Activation is done.
-The message will state how many users were initially for the scan, a number of WordPress sites with successfully activated suite, and the total number of WordPress sites scanned.
+The message will state how many users were initially for the scan, a number of WordPress sites with successfully activated suite and the total number of WordPress sites scanned.

 ### Enable AccelerateWP CDN Pro